 For children, Gaelic games are usually played in primary and secondary schools.
 They will have links with local junior clubs too.
 Adults interested in playing Gaelic games in Dublin can use these resources to get involved:

-- Find your nearest GAA club on the maps here and here.
+- Find your nearest club on GAA.ie’s map or Google’s one.

 - Use the contacts on this page to connect with your local ladies’ camogie team.